joao-frohlich/cpython/Doc/library/datetime.rst

       There is no method to obtain the POSIX timestamp directly from a naive :class:`.datetime` instance representing UTC time.
-If your application uses this convention and your system time zone is not set to UTC, you can obtain the POSIX timestamp by supplying ``tzinfo=timezone.utc``::
+If your application uses this convention and your system timezone is not set to UTC, you can obtain the POSIX timestamp by supplying ``tzinfo=timezone.utc``::